 Price per person from DKK 8.395,- (€ 1.135)

 Single supplement DKK 1.680,- (€ 227)

 If you are travelling alone the surprice is DKK 4.400,- (€ 595)

 After less than 2 hour flight with our national airline, Atlantic Airways, you will arrive in the Faroe Islands.
 The car will be delivered from our office at the airport - and remember, it might be a good idea to ask for a map of the Faroe Islands

 For the first two nights you will be staying at the cosy Guesthouse Hugo, located in the village of Sørvágur, just west of the airport.

-Maria suggests that you use the time to explore the area around the guesthouse; the villages Sørvágur, Bøur and Gásadalur - the latter two have a fantastic view over Tindhólmur and Mykines.
+We suggest that you use the time to explore the area around the guesthouse; the villages Sørvágur, Bøur and Gásadalur - the last two have a fantastic view over Tindhólmur and Mykines.